 ⏰ Monday to Thursday and Saturday, 10-5pm.
 Friday and Sunday, 11-5pm.

 📍 Royal Exchange Square, G1 3AH

-7. Scotland Street School Museum, City Centre
+7. Scotland Street School Museum, City Centre (currently closed for refurbishment)

-One of Glasgow’s main architectural draw-cards is the Charles Rennie Mackintosh-designed and over budget Scotland Street School, nowadays known as the Scotland Street School Museum.
+One of Glasgow’s main architectural draws is the Charles Rennie Mackintosh-designed and over budget Scotland Street School, nowadays known as the Scotland Street School Museum.
 Admire the stonework and the Scottish baronial-style tower staircases before stepping into a 1950’s classroom and seeing what life was like for a student in the time of Queen Victoria and post World War II.
 Just be good and you won’t have to worry about the Lochgelly Tawse, the leather whip named after the Fife town where it was manufactured.

 📍 225 Scotland Street, G5 8QB

 8. Kelvingrove Art Gallery and Museum, Kelvingrove Park

 With 22 themed, state-of-the-art galleries displaying a bewildering 8000 objects, it’s no wonder that Kelvingrove Art Gallery and Museum is one of Scotland’s most popular and visited attractions.
 It also helps that it’s free — and that it houses Salvador Dali’s Christ of St John of the Cross.

 Once there, you can also see natural history displays, arms and armour artefacts, art spanning decades, as well delving into the life of Glasgow’s iconic architect Charles Rennie Mackintosh.
 But don’t forget to pay a visit to Sir Roger the Asian Elephant who has called Glasgow home since 1900 and lived at Kelvingrove for more than 100 years.

 ⏰ Monday to Thursday and Saturday, 10-5pm.
 Friday and Sunday, 11-5pm.